Can Xie, PhD

 School of Life Sciences

 Dr. Can Xie received his B.A. in Biology with Prof. Youhui Shen from Hunan Normal University in 1995, his Ph.D. in Molecular Genetics and Biochemistry with Prof. Shouyi Chen and Prof. Jinsong Zhang from Institute of Genetics and Developmental Biology, Chinese Academy of Sciences in 2001.
 He did a fellowship with Dr. Timothy Springer in Harvard Medical School in Boston, USA.
-He began as Principal Investigator at Peking University (PKU) in 2009 and has been here ever since.
-He currently is Principal Investigator of Biophysics at PKU, and Adjunct Professor at Beijing Computational Science Research Center (CSRC), Chinese Academy of Engineering Physics (CAEP).
+He began as Principal Investigator at Peking University (PKU) in 2009 and continued to steer his research program with his impeccable taste of Biology, with two major research fields that connect the disciplines of biology and physics: (I) The molecular mechanism of animal magnetoreception, migration and navigationwith a focus on how do animals sense the geomagnetic field.
+(II) Structural color and dynamic color change with a focus on how do octopuses change color.
+After ten years at Peking University, he decided to move his lab to the Science Island at Hefei in 2019, and has been here ever since.
+It was somewhat like a bird, probably attracted by the fancy magnets in High Magnetic Field Laboratory of Chinese Academy of Sciences.
+He currently is Professor of Biophysics at Hefei Institutes of Physical Science, Chinese Academy of Sciences (CAS) and Adjunct Professor at Beijing Computational Science Research Center (CSRC), Chinese Academy of Engineering Physics (CAEP).

 Dr. Xie and his lab have made significant contributions to the field of animal magnetoreception and navigation by identifying the world’s first putative magnetoreceptor (MagR, Qin et al. 2016, Nature Materials), a protein with innate magnetic feature.
 It was regarded as “opened a new field” and “remarkable discovery”, and has profound influence on both biological and physical fields.
 This work has been followed up by many other scientists in the world.